Evidence page

 Key takeaways

-- •That gap helps explain why working families can still face motel stays, eviction risk, and utility shutoffs.
+- •That mismatch helps explain why even full-time work in California can still lead to overcrowding, motel stays, eviction risk, and utility shutoffs.

 Sources